-- 5. (1) A trademark which consists of or contains- - (a) the arms, or any of the principal armorial bearings of the arms appertaining to the President or the Roman Catholic Archbishop of Malta, or any insignia or device so nearly resembling such arms or any such armorial bearing as to be likely to be mistaken for them or it, - (b) a representation of the Presidential or Episcopal flags, - (c) a representation of the President or the Archbishop, or any colourable imitation thereof, or - (d) words, letters or devices likely to lead persons to think that the applicant either has or recently has had Presidential or Episcopal patronage or authorization, - shall not be registered unless it appears to the Comptroller that consent has been given by or on behalf of the President or the Archbishop. - (2) A trademark which consists of a representation of the national flag of Malta shall not be registered.
+- (a) the arms, or any of the principal armorial bearings of the arms appertaining to the President or the Roman Catholic Archbishop of Malta, or any insignia or device so nearly resembling such arms or any such armorial bearing as to be likely to be mistaken for them or it, - (b) a representation of the Presidential or Episcopal flags, - (c) a representation of the President or the Archbishop, or any colourable imitation thereof, or - (d) words, letters or devices likely to lead persons to think that the applicant either has or recently has had Presidential or Episcopal patronage or authorization, shall not be registered unless it appears to the Comptroller that consent has been given by or on behalf of the President or the Archbishop.

-- (3) A trademark which contains a representation of the national flag of Malta shall not be registered if it appears to the Comptroller that the use of the trademark would be misleading or grossly offensive. - (4) A trademark shall not be registered in the cases specified in section 51 or section 52:
+- A trademark which consists of a representation of the national flag of Malta shall not be registered. - A trademark which contains a representation of the national flag of Malta shall not be registered if it appears to the Comptroller that the use of the trademark would be misleading or grossly offensive. - (4) A trademark shall not be registered in the cases specified in article 51 or article 52:

-Provided that the Minister may by regulation extend the applicability of the provisions of this subsection to apply mutatis mutandis in respect of religions other than the Roman Catholic Apostolic Religion.
+Provided that the Minister may by regulation extend the applicability of the provisions of this subarticle to apply mutatis mutandis in respect of religions other than the Roman Catholic Apostolic Religion.